Real estate investment trusts

 • Real estate must make up at least 75% of all investment assets.

-To monetise their assets, real estate developers should definitely participate in REITs.
+To monetise their assets, real estate developers should participate in REITs.
 This enables real estate firms to concentrate more on carrying out real estate projects than maintaining ownership of real estate assets.

 Additionally, institutional investors buy and sell REITs, including bank trust departments, endowments, pension funds, and foundations.